Skip to content

 The leaders who are consistently chosen for opportunities—board positions, leadership roles, bigger engagements—have developed a skill that many others overlook.
 When opportunity arises, these leaders are memorable, credible, and easy to place.

+Executive positioning is how you are understood by the market and differentiated within it—and the reason many leaders are easy to place in high-stakes decisions.
 It requires decisions about the topics you own—and which ones you avoid—what you want to be known for, and how your perspectives show up in public.

 What You Will Learn